Carnaux/NFT-Marker-Creator/README.md

 Check out the wiki to learn how to generate good markers! https://github.com/Carnaux/NFT-Marker-Creator/wiki/Creating-good-markers

+If any errors occours please open a issue.

 ## Node version

 ### How to use it